 - Oversees the processing of contract documents in alignment with contract and vendor management principles to ensure management of cost controls, risks associated with outsourced vendor services, and service delivery deriving value.
-Knowledge of contract and vendor management principles to establish and measure vendor key performance indicators, and track vendor performance in relation to program offerings and delivery of customer requirements
+Knowledge of contract and vendor management principles to establish and measure vendor key performance indicators and track vendor performance in relation to program offerings and delivery on customer requirements.

 - Clearly conveys vendor expectations based on program or customer needs, sets, and manages realistic timelines, evaluates, and manages risk associated with vendor performance.

-- Graduation from an accredited four-year college or university with major course work in business, information technology, or related field
+- Graduation from an accredited four-year college or university with major coursework in business, information technology, or a related field

 - Experience in vendor management disciplines, such as performance, relationship, compliance, and risk.